-IFRS 7.20(b), IAS 1.97
+NZ IFRS 7.20(b), NZ IAS 1.97

-- IAS 32.40, IFRS 7.IG13 - a.
-Under IFRS 7 an entity is required to disclose the total interest income (calculated using the effective interest method) for financial assets that are measured at amortised cost or at FVOCI - showing these amounts separately. - b.
-The Group has grouped interest on lease liabilities and dividends classified as an expense with interest on other financial liabilities.
+- Under NZ IFRS 7 an entity is required to disclose the total interest income (calculated using the effective interest method) for financial assets that are measured at amortised cost or at FVOCI - showing these amounts separately. - NZ IAS 32.40 NZ IFRS 7.IG13 - The Group has grouped interest on lease liabilities and dividends classified as an expense with interest on other financial liabilities.
 Alternatively, they may be presented as a separate item.
 If there are differences between interest and dividends with respect to matters such as tax deductibility, then it is desirable to disclose them separately.